 Federal investigations require you to be truthful in your responses, subpoena responses and any level of questioning.
-Failure to provide truthful answers can start another can of problems called providing false statements which have statutory penalties.
+Failure to provide truthful answers can start another problem called providing false statements which has statutory penalties.
 Read about Signs of Being Under Investigation (Federal).

 Avoid Doing These Things

-With regards to responding with emails, chances are that they government already has emails from the other party.
+With regard to responding to emails, chances are that the government already has emails from the other party.
 You still have an obligation to turn over emails from your computer.

-- Simply stating that you do not have access to someone’s else’s emails will not suffice
+- Simply stating that you do not have access to someone else’s emails will not suffice

 - You are expected to contact banks if necessary or get old phone records to comply